MicrosoftDocs/memdocs/autopilot/device-preparation/tutorial/user-driven/entra-join-autopilot-policy.md

    1. In the **Description** text box, if desired, enter a description for the Windows Autopilot device preparation policy.

-   1. Once a name and description is entered, select the **Next** button.
+   1. Once a name and description is entered, select **Next**.

 1. In the **Device group** page, select the **Search by group name..** box, and then either select or search for the device group created in [Step 3: Create a device group](entra-join-device-group.md).
 Make sure to select the device group created in [Step 3: Create a device group](entra-join-device-group.md) and not the user group created in [Step 4: Create a user group](entra-join-user-group.md).
-Once the correct device group is selected, select the **Next** button.
+Once the correct device group is selected, select **Next**.

-1. In the **Configuration settings** page, configure the various settings as desired and then select the **Next** button.
+1. In the **Configuration settings** page, configure the various settings as desired and then select **Next**.
 For detailed information on the configurations on this page, see the next section [Configuration settings](#configuration-settings).

 1. In the **Scope tags** page, select **Next**.